Michael McDowell (politician)

-Michael McDowell (born 1 May 1951) is an Irish Independent politician and barrister who has served as a Senator for the National University since April 2016.
-He previously served as Tánaiste from 2006 to 2007, Minister for Justice, Equality and Law Reform from 2002 to 2007, Leader of the Progressive Democrats from 2006 to 2007 and Attorney General of Ireland from 1999 to 2002.
-He served as a Teachta Dála (TD) for the Dublin South-East constituency from 1987 to 1989, 1992 to 1997 and 2002 to 2007.
+Michael McDowell (born 1 May 1951) is an Irish independent politician and barrister.
+Active in Irish politics since the 1980s, he currently serves in Seanad Éireann as a senator for the National University constituency.

-A grandson of Irish revolutionary Eoin MacNeill, McDowell was a founding member of the Progressive Democrats in the mid-1980s.
-On three occasions he was elected as a TD for the Dublin South-East constituency, serving in the 25th Dáil (1987–89), the 27th Dáil (1992–97), and the 29th Dáil (2002–07).
-He lost his Dáil seat at the general elections of 1989, 1997, and 2007.
+A grandson of Irish revolutionary Eoin MacNeill, McDowell was educated at Gonzaga College and studied law at University College Dublin and King's Inns.
+He began practicing as a barrister in 1974, becoming a senior counsel in 1987.
+Initially a member of Fine Gael, he co-founded the Progressive Democrats in the mid-1980s and was elected three times as a TD for the Dublin South-East constituency, serving in the 25th Dáil (1987–1989), the 27th Dáil (1992–1997), and the 29th Dáil (2002–2007).
+He served as Attorney General of Ireland from 1999 to 2002 and as Minister for Justice, Equality and Law Reform from 2002 to 2007.

-McDowell led the Progressive Democrats to a disastrous performance at the 2007 general election, in which the party lost six of its eight seats in Dáil Éireann, including his own.
-After conceding his seat to John Gormley at the RDS count centre in Dublin, McDowell abruptly resigned as party leader and announced his immediate retirement from public life.
-He has since resumed his private legal career.
-He returned to politics in 2016 and was elected to Seanad Éireann as a Senator for the National University of Ireland.
+After Mary Harney resigned as leader of the Progressive Democrats in September 2006, McDowell became party leader and Tánaiste.
+He led the party into the 2007 general election, where it lost six of its eight seats in Dáil Éireann, including his own.
+McDowell resigned immediately as party leader—his brief tenure having made him the shortest-serving party leader in the history of the state—and left public life to resume his private legal career.
+The Progressive Democrats were formally dissolved in 2009.
+McDowell returned to politics as an independent in 2016 and was elected to Seanad Éireann, to which he was re-elected in 2020 and 2025.
+He was regarded as instrumental in opposing the March 2024 constitutional referendums on Family and Care, both of which were comprehensively defeated.

 Early life

 Born in Dublin, he was educated at the Jesuit school Gonzaga College, then at University College Dublin where he became auditor of the UCD Law Society.
 He later attended the King's Inns in Dublin where he achieved the Barrister-at-Law degree in 1974.
 McDowell was a junior counsel on the legal team that defended the murderer Malcolm MacArthur in the notorious GUBU case.
 In 2002, McDowell excused himself from considering MacArthur's parole report, to avoid any possible conflict of interest arising from this representation.
-He was appointed a Senior Counsel in 1987.
-He became involved in politics, initially supporting Fine Gael.
-When Desmond O'Malley was expelled from Fianna Fáil in 1985, McDowell immediately wrote to him in support, and ended up becoming one of the people who helped him establish the Progressive Democrats.
+He was appointed a senior counsel in 1987.
 He is the husband of UCD accountancy Professor Niamh Brennan and brother of UCD economics lecturer Moore McDowell.